 For more information on why cooling is important for indoor riding, and how to do it best, read Staying Cool on Zwift.

-Of course, you can also ride a lighter bike.
-This can get expensive outdoors, but on Zwift you have access to the Drop Shop which is stocked with an ever-increasing number of virtual frames and wheelsets.
+Don’t let your bike and wheels weigh you down!
+Like in real life, you can move lighter equipment uphill a little faster.
+Upgrading to a lightweight bike can get expensive outdoors, but on Zwift you have access to the Drop Shop.
+This virtual shop is stocked with an ever-increasing number of frames and wheelsets.
+They’ll unlock as you level up, then you can “buy” them with your hard-earned drops.
+Browse the items available to you in the shop and scope out their stats.
 If a frame is rated at 2 stars for weight, it will climb slower than a frame rated at 4 stars.

-Find a frame and wheelset with a high star weight rating and you can trim seconds or even minutes off of your climbs.
+Find a frame and wheelset with a high star weight rating and you really can trim seconds or even minutes off of your climbs.
+A high aerodynamic rating will help when it’s time to go back downhill.
 Learn more at Garage Guide: Choosing the Best Frame and Wheelset for Your Event.

 #3: Spinners are Winners